• Home

 1. Legislative Reforms

-The government must improve laws to better protect our human rights and ensure proper enforcement by creating stronger rules and actively ensuring adherence to prevent violations.
+The government needs to improve laws to better protect our human rights, and ensure these laws are properly enforced.
+This means creating stronger rules and ensuring they are followed to prevent violations.

 2. Education and Awareness

-Implementing awareness campaigns that teach people about human rights through schools and community programs is a necessary measure that should be a high level priority.
+Awareness campaigns that teach people about human rights through schools and community programs is a necessary measure that should be implemented on a higher level.
 This helps everyone understand their rights and how to protect them.

 3. Independent Institutions

-Implementation of organizations that investigate and report on human rights abuses without government or external influence are a must.
-This will ensure the accountability of all wrongdoers and bring them to justice.
+There should be the implementation of organizations that can investigate and report on human rights abuses without being influenced by the government or other groups.
+This will ensure that all wrongdoers are held accountable and brought to justice.

 4. Civil Society Engagement